Kryptovaluta Skat Danmark: 2024 Guide

 If you want to calculate your crypto taxes manually, follow these steps:

-- Report your capital gains, losses and income to the Danish Tax Agency in your annual tax return by 1st of May.
+Report your capital gains, losses, and income to the Danish Tax Agency in your annual tax return by the 1st of May.

 How to report crypto taxes to Skattestyrelsen